cheddar-me/pbbuilder/README.md

 pb.friends "racers/racer", as: :racer, collection: @racers
 ```

-And there are other ways, that don't use Collection Renderer (not very effective probably)
+And there are other ways, that don't use CollectionRenderer
 ```ruby
 pb.partial! @racer, racer: Racer.new(123, "Chris Harris", friends)
 ```